 - (iii) Final rate A final rate is an indirect cost rate applicable to a specified past period which is based on the actual costs of the period.
 A final rate is not subject to adjustment. - c.
 NSF will not amend a grant solely to provide additional funds for changes in indirect cost rates. - d.
 NSF will generally fund continuing grant increments and supplemental support using the negotiated indirect cost rate(s) approved at the time of the initial award.
 (See Chapter VI.E.) - e.
 Any negotiations with respect to business and financial matters on specific grants, including the amount of indirect cost reimbursement, are conducted by the cognizant Grants Officer in DGA with an authorized official of the grantee's organization.
-The NSF Cost Analysis and Audit Resolution Branch provides advisory assistance to the Grants Officer.
+When other Federal agencies are responsible for negotiating indirect cost rates and an awardee does not have a current negotiated indirect cost rate in effect at the time of award but had a previous indirect cost rate agreement, DGA may elect to use the most recently negotiated rate for award funding purposes.
+The NSF Cost Analysis and Pre-Award Review Branch in the Division of Institution and Award Support provides advisory assistance to the Grants Officer.